tensorflow/models/research/cognitive_planning/README.md

 Please assign issues to @arsalan-mousavian.

 ## Reference
 The details of the training and experiments can be found in the following paper.
-If you find our work useful in your research please consider citing our paper:
+If you find our work useful in your research, please consider citing our paper:

 ```
 @inproceedings{MousavianECCVW18,